rivue/Gamified-Study-Tool/README.md

         - ⭐️ add some other types of games / questions (ex: true / false, very detailed / specific questions, sorting, compare / contrast, analogies, image based stuff (not sure how to implement) 6 options choose 1-6, etc... see list below)
         - ⭐️ all the other routes and stuff (terms & policies, buying subscription)
         - ⭐️ add i-card for all users, maybe description about the library along with a preview of the files used in the library and maybe also users who are members of the library or something
+            - make description visible right below library card I think, maybe i card has more detail information, maybe when it was created or current owner or something
+            - also displays number of members of the library
             - should I replace the proposed "i-card" with some icon that links to library details like discord has with their profile page where I would put files, members, and everything else in the menu, or should I keep it as is?
             - ⭐️ make library description editable by owner
             - maybe this would be near leaderboard or something